mhgerov/cooking-recipes/musubi/musubi.md

 1. Slice Spam into 8-9 pieces
 1. Mix soy sauce & sugar in pan until dissolved.
 1. Simmer Spam 2 minutes each side.
-1. Scramble eggs.
+1. Scramble eggs or make omelette.
 Keep eggs as intact as possible.
 1. (optional) brown the spam on clean pan.
 1. Mix seasoning vinegar and rice.
 1. Cut nori into thirds.